Modigliani (film): Cast

+Production

+Mick Davis wrote the film's script in the 1990s and sent it to Martin Scorsese.
+"Scorsese told me it's one of the best screenplays he's ever read and could turn into either a movie or a theatre performance", said Davis in an interview in 2014.
+Al Pacino and 20th Century Studios received the screenplay not long thereafter and were happy with it but suggested Davis combine the new version of the script with the early one.
+Pacino was considered to be the director at this point, with Johnny Depp playing the leading role of Modigliani.
+Davis, who was not satisfied with the idea of combining the two versions of the script, decided to make his version of the film.

 Release

 Appearing at a number of film festivals in 2004 and 2005, Modigliani saw its world premiere at the Gala Selection of the Toronto International Film Festival.
 Also of particular note, it opened the Miami International Film Festival in 2005, and also played at the Bergen International Film Festival, the Washington Jewish Film Festival, The Capri Hollywood Film Festival, the Bangkok International Film Festival, The Mexico City International Contemporary Film Festival, Spain's Mostra de Valencia Cinema del Mediterranean, Italy's Festival Due Mondi, California's San Jose Jewish Film Festival, and the Sonoma Film Festival.

 Making its French theatrical debut on 18 May 2004, later it opened in Russia, Belgium and Ukraine, as well as launching on video in Israel.
 In 2005, it opened in Dutch, Italian, Romanian, Swedish, Danish and Norwegian theatres—and on DVD in Thailand, Hong Kong, Brazil, Canada and Finland.
 In 2006 it opened in theatres in Poland, Portugal and Spain; on Argentine TV; and on DVD in Australia, The Czech Republic and New Zealand.
 In January 2007 it opened on Hungarian and Puerto Rican TV.
 In 2008 it debuted on DVD in Germany and Austria.
 As from 10 March 2008, the film has become available in the UK as a DVD rental.

 Modigliani had a worldwide theatrical gross of $1,466,013: bringing in $1,260,848 in eight markets and doing $208,507 in the U.S. during 14 weeks in 2005, during which it only screened in 2–9 theatres.
 The top market for Modigliani was Italy, where it brought in $1,009,517 (69% of the global total).